PhysiCell-Tools/python-loader/man/TUTORIAL.md

 + mesh center values strech from -15[nm] to 285[nm] longitude (m), -10[nm] to 190[nm] latitude (n), and the depth mesh center (p) is at zero.
 + cell can hold a positioned between -30[nm] and 300[nm] longitude (x), -20[nm] and 200[nm] latitude (y), and -5[nm] and 5[nm] depth (z).

 For voxel and mesh centers we can fetch the axis tick lists.
 Each of this function will return a list of 3 numpy arrays, orderd ijk or mnp, respective.
 ```python
 mcds.get_voxel_ijk_axis()
 mcds.get_mesh_mnp_axis()
 ```

-We can even retive all mnp mesh center coordinate triplets, and the meshgrids in 2D or 3D form it self.
+We can even retive all mnp mesh center coordinate triplets, and the meshgrids in 2D or 3D form itself.
 The coordinate triplets are returned as numpy array The mesh grids are retunred as 3 and 4 way tensors numpy array, but showen below, it is easy to subseted these tensors.
 ```python